 A dish widely credited for helping put pistachios on the American menu was pistachio ice cream, an invention credited to Philadelphia’s James W. Parkinson in the 1940's.

-Pistachios are one of the lowest calorie and lowest fat nuts, they are also a good source of fiber.
+Known as the Skinny Nut because pistachios are one of the lowest calorie and lowest fat nuts, they are also a good source of fiber.
 The good news about pistachios and weight management just keeps adding up.
 Here’s the scoop on the latest research about pistachios.

 In-shell Snack May Slow Consumption